Nitrokey/odoo-modules/product_icon/README.rst

 Configuration
 =============

-In the sales menu, configuration section, there is a menu option for creating icons.
+In the product view, tab "icons" you can upload icons.

 Usage